-Figure 2: Micro-porous membrane: no active vapour transportation -> condensation forms and creates a vapour closed film -> wet construction
+Figure 2: Micro-porous membrane: no active Vapour transportation -> condensation observed and creates a vapour closed film -> wet construction micro-porous membrane.

-Figure 3: One roof, similar exposure, dramatically different results: non-porous SOLTEX MENTO® membrane straight ahead, on left/right faces a micro-porous membrane.
+Figure 3: One roof, similar exposure, dramatically different results: non-porous SOLTEX MENTO® membrane straight ahead, on left/right faces a

-By being porous, perforated or stretched, these materials are not 100% airtight.
-They are therefore vapour open because air and water-vapour molecules, driven by convection, leak through the micropores.
-Since the pores are quite small - nanometre scale - a relatively high vapor pressure differential is required for vapor to actually dry outwards through the pores.
-This is true even if the actual vapour permeance (per ASTM E96B) is high, which could be the case because the pores are big or perforated.
-If you can easily blow through the membrane when placing it over your mouth, the pores are probably large - very vapor open, and not very airtight, and possibly not even watertight under driving rain conditions.
+By being porous, perforated or stretched, these materials may not be 100% airtight.
+They are vapour because water-vapour open molecules transfer through the micro-pores.
+When the pores are made very small - nanometre scale - a relatively high vapour pressure differential is then required for vapour to actually dry outwards through the pores, but the water hold out is improved.
+If the actual vapour permeance (per ASTM E96B) is high, it may be achieved with bigger pores or large perforations.
+If you can easily blow through the membrane when placing it over your mouth, the pores are probably large - very vapour open, and not very airtight, and possibly not even watertight under driving rain conditions.

-Through active vapour diffusion, pro clima SOLITEX MENTO® membrane remains dry (Figure 1).
-In the same roof, the microporous membrane causes condensation to form, because passive vapour openness is not sufficient for outward drying (Figure 2).
+In one case it was observed that the SOLITEX MENTO® membrane with TEEE remains dry (Figure 1).
+In the same roof the microporous membrane was observed to have condensation forming (Figure 2).

-The example above shows that
+The example above shows that an actively vapour open SOLITEX MENTO® membrane remained dry in a scenario where humidity was allowed to enter a roof enclosure with compromised interior airtightness.
+Water vapour is transferred very quickly across the TEEE allowing it to remain dry.

-actively vapour open SOLITEX MENTO[®] membranes remain dry even when large amounts of humidity enter a roof enclosure with compromised interior airtightness.
-However, the conventional passively vapour open membrane in the same building is showing condensation - because water vapor wasn't transported fast enough, causing a layer of condensate to build up.
-It looks like the membrane leaks, but the moisture is actually just interior humidity.
+The conventional passively vapour open membrane in the same building showed condensation visible in Figure 2.
+It looked like the membrane was leaking, but the moisture is actually interior humidity condensing.